 We ate at Grazi et Graziele…delicious!

 Rome is full of beautiful fountains!
 The most famous and magnificent probably being the Trevi Fountain.
+When you ever visit Rome, make sure you check them out.
 It’s crowded and crazy, but a must!

 6. Villa Borghese

 Besides gelato, this was probably the biggest winner for your younger kids and older kids.
 Rome’s central park has so many school age kids things to do here.